The Suspected CANcer (SCAN) pathway

 SCAN was the first and only non-specific symptoms pathway to develop an associated research database including comprehensive imaging, laboratory, and clinical data and biobanking of blood and urine samples.
 This research infrastructure underpins several projects in Oxford, including:

 A study using blood samples from patients who were referred to the SCAN pathway demonstrated the ability of a new blood test to discriminate between patients who did and didn’t have cancer, and whether this cancer had already spread.
 This test uses a technique called NMR metabolomics to profile levels of natural chemicals (metabolites) in the blood.
 Healthy individuals, people with localised cancer, and people with metastatic cancer each have different profiles of blood metabolites, which can be detected and then analysed by the researchers’ algorithms to distinguish between these states.

 SYMPLIFY clinical study

-A partnership between the University of Oxford and GRAIL, LLC is evaluating the use of the Galleri™ non-invasive, multi-cancer early detection test in patients with suspected cancer, including those referred to the SCAN pathway.
+A partnership between the University of Oxford and GRAIL, LLC is evaluated the use of the Galleri™ non-invasive, multi-cancer early detection test in patients with suspected cancer, including those referred to the SCAN pathway.
 Galleri is a blood test that can detect over 50 types of cancer.
-The aim of the SYMPLIFY study is to demonstrate how the test could be used to increase cancer detection rates and simplify diagnostic pathways.
+The aim of the SYMPLIFY study was to demonstrate how the test could be used to increase cancer detection rates and simplify diagnostic pathways.